CMS-SUS-XPAG/GenLHEfiles/DecayStep/README.md

 make
 ```

 At this point you should have a working version of Pythia8.
-Now you can go into the "examples" folder and verify that you can compile and run one of the examples there.
+Now you can go into the `examples` folder and verify that you can compile and run one of the examples there.

 ```
 cd examples